special/qbackend/design.md

 Types are their own complicated topic, but briefly: in the metaobject, primitive types and strings are themselves, backend objects are QObject\*, and all other types (notably array/map) are QJSValue.
+When objects are given as values (e.g. method parameters, property writes), they are sent to the backend as an object identifier, which it can turn back into the Go object.
+Objects in arrays and maps are translated, both inbound and outbound.

 Garbage collection is a more complicated topic, explained below.
 Objects are given javascript ownership as they're passed to QML.
 As these are collected by JS, a reference is released on the